ReckoningHero/website2/_posts/2018-5-13-What is CI and CD?.md

 Continous intgration helps us to understand a great emphasis in testing automation whicile checking if the appuication is or isnt broken whenever any commitment is integrated into the main branch from whatever circumstances.

-## CD(Continous Deployment)
+## CD(Continuous Deployment)
-Continous deployment helps us goes one stop further than continuous delivery.
+Continuous deployment helps us goes one stop further than continuous delivery.
 While practicing this method, every change that a developer passes all stages of the pipline, it is released to any clients for software delivery.